 - After processing

-nodes, you’ve finished one level—append the collected values toresult
+level_sizenodes, you’ve finished one level—append the collected values toresult.

 - Note the current queue size (